nowling-lab/enhancer-dissection/docs/input_output.md

-# Algorithms
+# Inputs and Outputs

-This document defines how all values presented to the user are displayed.
+This document defines how all values presented to the user are displayed and the inputs that are required to run the software.
 This document should be updated to match the current present state of the software as the software is updated.

 ## summary.csv calculations